 International Mermaid Day

-International Mermaid Day is a holiday that people can swim into on March 29th every year.
-Yes, this is a holiday that’s dedicated to the mythical half-woman, half-fish creatures that have been told in stories by fishermen for thousands of years.
+International Mermaid Day is a holiday that people can celebrate on March 29th every year.
+Yes, this is a holiday dedicated to the mythical half-woman, half-fish creatures that have been featured in stories by fishermen for thousands of years.

-This is a creature that’s usually been associated with beauty and wonder but has also been historically associated with floods, shipwrecks, storms, and drownings.
-The name mermaid is a compound of two other Old English words.
+This creature has usually been associated with beauty and wonder but has also historically been linked to floods, shipwrecks, storms, and drownings.
+The name “mermaid” is a compound of two Old English words.

-These words are “mere,” which means “sea,” and “maid,” which means young woman or girl.
-These “maids of the sea” continue to enchant us even to this day, so perhaps this is a holiday that people are going to want to celebrate.
+These words are “mere,” which means “sea,” and “maid,” which means a young woman or girl.
+These “maids of the sea” continue to enchant us even today, so perhaps this is a holiday that people will want to celebrate.

-Tales of mermaids likely go back to even before written language.
+Tales of mermaids likely date back to even before written language.
 We’re sure there were tales of half-fish women who swam in rivers, lakes, streams, and oceans.
-However, the first written existence of mermaids only goes back to 1,000 B.C.
+However, the first written records of mermaids only date back to 1000 B.C.

-The Assyrian tales of mermaids would end up in the stories of other cultures.
-The ancient Greeks would continue the tales of mermaids by talking about the Nereids.
-These sea nymphs, or female spirits of the ocean, were the daughters of the Old Man of the Sea Nereus and Oceanid Doris.
+The Assyrian tales of mermaids would influence the stories of other cultures.
+The ancient Greeks continued the tales of mermaids by talking about the Nereids.
+These sea nymphs, or female spirits of the ocean, were the daughters of the Old Man of the Sea, Nereus, and Oceanid Doris.

 They are often depicted as accompanying the Greek god Poseidon.
-These creatures could be helpful to sailors, but often these stories carried a stern warning that although mermaids were beautiful, they could also be murderous as well.
+These creatures could be helpful to sailors, but often these stories carried a stern warning: although mermaids were beautiful, they could also be deadly.

 Even though we’re quite familiar with the tale of mermaids throughout history, we can’t say that we’re all that familiar with this holiday.
-We currently are unsure who invented it or why they invented it.
+We currently are unsure who invented it or why.
 Obviously, this was a holiday created by someone who loved mermaids, but beyond that, we simply can’t fathom the depths of this holiday’s history.

 Observing International Mermaid Day